signalfx/signalfx-agent/docs/monitors/host-metadata.md

 # host-metadata

- This monitor collects metadata about a host.
+ This monitor collects metadata properties about a host.
 It is required for some views in SignalFx to operate.

 ```yaml
 monitors: